bvssvni/rust-idris-fs/README.md

 You can use the search bar at the top to quickly look up a topic.

 So far the progress made is [Calling a simple function written in Rust from Idris](https://github.com/bvssvni/rust-idris-fs/issues/2).
-To do this you need to [Build Idris with FFI support](https://github.com/bvssvni/rust-idris-fs/issues/3).

 ## Goals